Creative Commons License

 There seemed to be some problems on a 64-bit system, which is why I switched back to using 32-bit for now.
 I did not fully investigate this issue and do not know what the exact problem was.

-Turn off auto complete in openoffice.org calc
+Turn off auto complete in libreoffice or openoffice calc and writer

 Tools -> Cell Contents -> AutoInput

 This will turn it off until you turn it back on.
+I found it thanks to this weblog (update: link is dead).

-Unfortunately, some auto-correct options still remain: when editing a table, numbers are automatically "corrected", +1 and 1.0 for example changes into "1".
-This can be changed by setting the "Number format" (in right-click menu) of all cells to "Text".
+Unfortunately, when editing a table in Writer, some auto-correct options still remain: numbers are automatically "corrected", +1 and 1.0 for example change into "1".
+This can be changed by

-Posted in openoffice
+Posted in libreoffice, openoffice | 42 Comments

 Using procheck_nmr on a large number of structures